Trump's team in disarray, U.S. Senator McCain tells Europe

 McCain, a known Trump critic, told the Munich Security Conference that the resignation of the new president's security adviser Michael Flynn over his contacts with Russia reflected deep problems in Washington.

-"I think that the Flynn issue obviously is something that shows that in many respects this administration is in disarray and they've got a lot of work to do," said McCain.
+"I think that the Flynn issue obviously is something that shows that in many respects this administration is in disarray and they've got a lot of work to do," said McCain, even as he praised Trump's defense secretary.

 "The president, I think, makes statements (and) on other occasions contradicts himself.
 So we've learned to watch what the president does as opposed to what he says," he said.